We invite you to please share your words of inspiration with our patients and they will be displayed on the TV monitors in their rooms.

-All patients and visitors entering a Henry Ford facility for an outpatient appointment or service will be screened for symptoms of COVID-19, including a temperature check.
-Masks must be worn – if you do not have a mask, one will be provided to you.
+All patients and visitors entering a Henry Ford facility for an outpatient appointment or service will be screened for symptoms of COVID-19, which includes a temperature check.
+Masks must be worn by anyone five years and older.
+If you do not have a mask, one will be provided to you.
 All safety precautions must be followed.

-- Patients who have an appointment at a Henry Ford medical center or clinic, are coming in for lab or radiology services, or are getting care in the Emergency Department may have one person with them if needed to transport the patient into and around the facility.
+- Patients who have an appointment at a Henry Ford medical center or clinic, who are coming in for lab or radiology services, or who are getting care in the Emergency Department may have one person with them to transport the patient into and around the facility.

-- Patients in outpatient settings may have one visitor present who is necessary to support medical care or activities of daily living, including:
+- Patients in outpatient settings may have one visitor present who is necessary to assist with medical care or daily living including: